Adamisnothere/dataviz-project-template-proposal/README.md

 The following tasks and questions will drive the visualization and interaction decisions for this project:

- * How does the different types of flight accomodations affect the overall rating of the airline?
+ * How does the different types of flight accomodations affect the overall rating?
  * Is there any correlation between X and Y?
 Where X could be the overall rating and Y could be one of the accomodations.
  * Are there interesting spatial patterns in X?
  * Are any dates flown correlate with worse overall_ratings?